HL7/cds-hooks-hl7-site/README.md

 This will place the output in the `\site` folder on your local directory.
 The site will include everything, the landing pages, the index, the specifications (all versions) and the hook definitions, so it can be a complete replace of the published content.

+## Publishing

+Since the publication is a complete replace, it would be good to archive the current contents of the site prior to any publication step.
+Take a zip of the entire contents of the published site and commit that to the `archives` folder in this repository.

 ## License

 All Markdown content in this repository is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).